ryanstout/stoutlang/docs/effects.md

 }
 ```

 Unlike the previous effect example, the emit performed in `save_purchase` does not provide a default handler.
-If we try to call `save_purchase` without a handler, we will get the following:
+If we try to call `save_purchase` without a handler, we will get the following compile time error:

 ```
 Handler not provided: `save_purchase` requires a `GetPurchaseSaveUrlAction` handler